SPECIAL EDUCATION DUE PROCESS AND HOW IT WORKS

 The California version of the law is in California's Education Code.
 This portion of the website has two goals.
 The first goal is to help students and their families understand their rights under the law.
 The second goal is to help families use what is called “due process” if they believe their child is not receiving a FAPE.

 This section of the website describes what due process is and how it works in California.
 The IDEA intended parents to be able to use due process without an attorney.
 However, parents have a right to an attorney, at their own expense.
 Some, but not all, parents choose to have an attorney represent them.
 Parents also have the right to be accompanied by persons with specialized knowledge, although non-attorneys cannot represent parents in mediation or in hearings.
-This section of the website, and the Parents’ Handbook (see below for a link), is meant to help parents understand due process whether or not they have an attorney or other help.
+This section of the website, and the Parents’ Handbook, is meant to help parents understand due process whether or not they have an attorney or other help.
 The Office of Administrative Hearings cannot give legal advice to anyone, but it is easier to be a part of mediation and a due process hearing if you understand the process.
 This section will refer to the Special Education Division of the Office of Administrative Hearings as "OAH."
+For a printed copy of the Handbook please call 916-263-0880 or email DGSOAHFeedback@dgs.ca.gov.

 Due process begins when someone sends a request for due process to OAH.
 This request is often called a “complaint.”
 OAH has a form to use to request due process and other forms to use during the proceedings.
 The forms have instructions printed on them and the instructions are also provided in this section of the website.
 The instructions for the forms may also be found in more depth in the Handbook.
 All of these instructions explain what forms are available and how to use them.
 Forms are available through this website or by asking for them from the OAH office in Sacramento.
 (For information on how to contact the Sacramento office of OAH, please see the "About" page.